Election 2020: Mental health, dental care, Pharmac - Labour releases $1b health wishlist

 Yesterday the National Party released its mental health strategy, including a "Zero Suicide" strategy which would include 100,000 free counselling sessions for the immediate impacts of Covid-19.

-It also would require schools to deliver a skills based mental health and resilience training program from years 1 to 13.
+It also would require schools to deliver a skills based mental health and resilience training programme from years 1 to 13.

 National has also pledged $5m a year to test more women for gynaecological cancer, $3000 entitlement for expectant mothers for services for their child's first 1000 days, and $30m a year for childhood oral health, including paediatric and school dental services.